NIFTy-PPL/NIFTy/docs/source/code.rst

 In NIFTy4 such functions are represented by objects of type :class:`Energy`.
-These hold the prescription how to calculate the function's :attr:`~Energy.value`, :attr:`~Energy.gradient` and (optionally) :attr:`~Energy.curvature` at any given position.
+These hold the prescription how to calculate the function's :attr:`~Energy.value`, :attr:`~Energy.gradient` and (optionally) :attr:`~Energy.curvature` at any given :attr:`~Energy.position` in parameter space.
 Function values are floating-point scalars, gradients have the form of fields living on the energy's position domain, and curvatures are represented by linear operator objects.

+Energies are classes that typically have to be provided by the user when tackling new IFT problems.
 Some examples of concrete energy classes delivered with NIFTy4 are :class:`QuadraticEnergy` (with position-independent curvature, mainly used with conjugate gradient minimization) and :class:`~nifty4.library.WienerFilterEnergy`.
-Energies are classes that typically have to be provided by the user when tackling new IFT problems.

 Iteration control
 -----------------

-Iterative minimization of an energy reqires some means of controlling the quality of the current solution estimate and stopping once it is sufficiently accurate.
+Iterative minimization of an energy reqires some means of checking the quality of the current solution estimate and stopping once it is sufficiently accurate.
 In case of numerical problems, the iteration needs to be terminated as well, returning a suitable error description.